VeniceUnleashed/VU-Docs/content/hosting/_index.md

 ---

 [Configuring your server](/hosting/config)
-Details on how to configure and tweak your server.
+Details on how to configure and tweak your VU server.

 ---